 Analysis of haul roads and transport cycles

-This is why Michelin technicians are able to carry out complete site audits, during which different parameters on the vehicles are analysed; for example, acceleration, cornering speeds, braking points (frequency, duration, power), etc.
+This is why Michelin technicians offer to carry out complete site audits, during which different parameters on the vehicles are analysed; for example, acceleration, cornering speeds, braking (frequency, duration, power), etc.

 This analysis, performed using specific software coupled to a GPS device, enables them to recommend improvements to track profiles, maximum speeds at various points (according to machine and/or load), etc.

 Check on truck loading (weighing and centring of loads)